-It’s worth noting that Facebook makes special reference to the fact that “some applications…. are created and operated by third party developers.
+It’s worth noting that Facebook makes special reference to the fact that “some applications…. are created and operated by third-party developers.
 As such, Facebook does not have the ability to control the content made available through these applications.”

 However, if you are dealing with a third party, they could be in breach of Facebook’s Statement of Rights and Responsibilities.
-The advice is to work with the third party to come to an agreement, and if that’s a dead end, there’s another form which will trigger a second Facebook investigation.
+The advice is to work with the third party to come to an agreement, and if that’s a dead end, there’s another form that will trigger a second Facebook investigation.

 In all, the suggestion to try and work things out with the person or organisation that has infringed your copyright is a good one.
 It may be they aren’t as aware of copyright law as they should be, and an innocent mistake has been made.

-However, if that isn’t the case, then you have every right to re-claim your creative content or idea – whether it’s a piece of writing, artwork or music.
+However, if that isn’t the case, then you have every right to reclaim your creative content or idea – whether it’s a piece of writing, artwork, or music.
 It was your Eureka moment, after all.

 WHAT IS DMCA?